Lenny Kravitz gets his star on the Hollywood Walk of Fame - ExBulletin

 Zo, the musician's only daughter, then took a moment to poke fun at her father.

-Washington hailed Kravitz as “more than a friend” and “more than a brother.”
+Washington praised Kravitz as more than a friend and more than a brother.

 After the Hollywood Chamber of Commerce declared March 12 Lenny Kravitz Day in Hollywood, the 59-year-old said a few words.